Truth in the Myths

 --- The book of Genesis is the oldest chronological account of human history

---- Noah's Ark isn't a boat as the hierarchal level of physical being is important to keep in mind
+--- Noah's Ark isn't a boat when considering the hierarchal level of physical being

 --- Discover the biggest lie on earth and the secret hidden in plain sight

 Often it is hard to release our long-accepted credos and inherited assumptions.
 But, if we truly want to advance as a species we have to be willing to look at the evidence objectively and release faulty notions.
 Through a reassessment of both the Tower of Babel and the obsessive search for extra-terrestrial life - in spite of the evidence - we observe this principle clearly.